 During the recent period, there have not been records of terrorist attacks in Cuba.
 Nevertheless, the global threat exists and you should be watchful and vigilant in case it happens.

 SCAMS RISK : HIGH

-Rent a car companies tend to accuse of damage on rented cars even though tourists are not responsible for that.
+Rent car companies tend to accuse of damage on rented cars even though tourists are not responsible for that.
 Cigars scam is popular and visitors often buy false cigars, so make sure you buy cigars in official shops; Credit card scams are also common.
-There are false taxi drivers operating, so if you need a taxi, always use a registered one.
+False taxi drivers are operating, so if you need a taxi, always use a registered one.

 WOMEN TRAVELERS RISK : LOW

 Many women travel safely and there is almost no discrimination here.
-If it happens that a man comments on the beauty of any woman, these comments should not be taken as a sexual harassment.
-Havana is almost trouble free in relation to female traveler.
+If a man comments on the beauty of any woman, these comments should not be taken as sexual harassment.
+Havana is almost trouble-free about female travelers.

 So...
 How Safe Is Havana Really?

 Due to its vast history, culture, and architecture, Havana attracts over a million tourists yearly.

 The city’s economy is mainly based on tourism, that is why the security of visitors is in the first place and the guards are everywhere.

 Knowing that the punishments for the crime against tourists are harsh, criminals avoid attacking them, which makes Havana a safe place to visit.